 (*) There is no requirement that protocol_factory is a class.
-If your protocol class needs to have specific arguments passed to its constructor, you can use lambda or functools.partial().
+If your protocol class needs to have specific arguments passed to its constructor, you can use lambda.
 You can also pass a trivial lambda that returns a previously constructed Protocol instance.

 - family, proto, flags: Address family, protocol and flags to be passed through to getaddrinfo().
 These all default to 0, which means "not specified".
 (The socket type is always SOCK_STREAM.)
 If any of these values are not specified, the getaddrinfo() method will choose appropriate values.
 Note: proto has nothing to do with the high-level Protocol concept or the protocol_factory argument.

-- sock: An optional socket to be used instead of using the host, port, family, proto, and flags arguments.
-If this is given, host and port must be omitted; otherwise, host and port are required.
+- sock: An optional socket to be used instead of using the host, port, family, proto and flags arguments.
+If this is given, host and port must be explicitly set to None.

 - local_addr: If given, a (host, port) tuple used to bind the socket to locally.
 This is rarely needed but on multi-homed servers you occasionally need to force a connection to come from a specific address.
 This is how you would do that.
 The host and port are looked up using getaddrinfo().

-start_serving(protocol_factory, host, port, **kwds).
-Enters a serving loop that accepts connections.
-This is a Task that completes once the serving loop is set up to serve.
-The return value is a list of one or more sockets in listening mode.
-(Multiple sockets may be returned if the specified address allows both IPv4 and IPv6 connections.)
-You can use stop_serving() to stop the serving loop.
-Each time a connection is accepted, protocol_factory is called without arguments(*) to create a Protocol, a (bidirectional stream) Transport is created to represent the network side of the connection, and the two are tied together by calling protocol.connection_made(transport).
+Each time a connection is accepted, protocol_factory is called without arguments(**) to create a Protocol, a bidirectional stream Transport is created to represent the network side of the connection, and the two are tied together by calling protocol.connection_made(transport).

-(*) See footnote above for create_connection().
+(**) See previous footnote for create_connection().
 However, since protocol_factory() is called once for each new incoming connection, it should return a new Protocol object each time it is called.

-ssl: Pass an ssl.SSLContext object to override the default SSL context object to be used.
-(Unlike create_connection(), passing True does not make sense -- the SSLContext object is required to specify the certificate and key.)
+- ssl: Pass an ssl.SSLContext object (or an object with the same interface) to override the default SSL context object to be used.
+(Unlike for create_connection(), passing True does not make sense here -- the SSLContext object is needed to specify the certificate and key.)

-backlog: Backlog value to be passed to the listen() call.
-Defaults to 100.
+- backlog: Backlog value to be passed to the listen() call.
+The default is implementation-dependent; in the default implementation the default value is 100.

 - family, flags: Address family and flags to be passed

-sock: An optional socket to be used instead of using the host, port, family, and flags arguments.
-If this is given, host and port must be omitted; otherwise, host and port are required.
-The return value will be the one-element list [sock].
+- sock: An optional socket to be used instead of using the host, port, family and flags arguments.
+If this is given, host and port must be explicitly set to None.

-create_datagram_endpoint(protocol_factory, local_addr, remote_addr, **kwds).
+create_datagram_endpoint(protocol_factory, local_addr=None, remote_addr=None, <options>).
 Creates an endpoint for sending and receiving datagrams (typically UDP packets).
 Because of the nature of datagram traffic, there are no separate calls to set up client and server side, since usually a single endpoint acts as both client and server.
 This is a coroutine that returns a (transport, protocol) pair on success, or raises an exception on failure.
 If the coroutine returns successfully, the transport will call callbacks on the protocol whenever a datagram is received or the socket is closed; it is up to the protocol to call methods on the protocol to send datagrams.
-Note that the transport and protocol interfaces used here are different than those for stream connections.
+The transport returned is a DatagramTransport.
+The protocol returned is a DatagramProtocol.
+These are described later.

-- protocol_factory: A class or factory function that will be called, without arguments, to construct the protocol object to be returned.
+- protocol_factory: A class or factory function that will be called exactly once, without arguments, to construct the protocol object to be returned.
 The interface between datagram transport and protocol is described below.